semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

 ```

 :::info
-To generate the IDs for this example, we used `@semaphore-protocol/identity`.
+To generate the Semaphore IDs for this example, we used `@semaphore-protocol/identity`.
-We used Metamask to sign messages with the first 3 Ethereum accounts
+We used Metamask to sign messages with the first three Ethereum accounts
 of the [Hardhat dev wallet](https://hardhat.org/hardhat-network/reference/#accounts), and then we used those messages to generate Semaphore [deterministic identities](/docs/guides/identities#generating-deterministic-identities).

 In the Semaphore protocol, a [group](/docs/guides/groups/) is an [incremental Merkle tree](/docs/glossary/#incremental-merkle-tree).